-For more than 40 years, we have been Friends to those who need them the most.
+For 50 years, we have been friends to those who need them the most.

 On a hot summer day in 1954, a young boy entered a church in Cuernavaca, Mexico.
 His name was Carlos, and his hunger drove him to steal money from the collection box.
 Carlos was arrested and due to receive a harsh sentence for his crime.
 The newly ordained priest of the church, Father William B. Wasson, asked the court to show mercy.
 He asked the judge for custody of Carlos so that he could feed him, clothe him, and provide a home for him.
 The judge accepted.
 In fact, the judge continued to send boys to Father Wasson.
 By the end of the year, 32 boys were in his care and Nuestros Pequeños Hermanos (NPH, Spanish for "Our Little Brothers and Sisters") was born.